PhishingLearn to identify common scams and traps.

 Phishers typically include upsetting or exciting (but false) statements in their emails to get people to react immediately.
 They typically ask for information such as your username, password, credit card numbers, social security number, or date of birth.
-Phishing emails will are usually worded generically, although occasionally phishers will go to the trouble to personalize them to make them seem more credible.
+Phishing emails are usually worded generically, although occasionally phishers personalize them to appear more credible.
 If you receive an email requesting any kind of personal information, verify the source of the request by calling the person or organization in the From field before you respond or open any attachments.

 Never share passwords, personal information, or financial information over email.

 You should only provide private information such as credit card numbers or account information using a secure website or telephone.
 Email is not a secure way to send sensitive information.Never email your password, personal information, or financial information.
 Likewise, because there is no way to check the security certificate of pop-up windows, do not use them to provide sensitive information even though they may look official or claim to be secure.
 Close pop-up windows by clicking the X in the top right corner.
 Do not click a Cancel button on a pop-up; it may be a trap!